run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 We would want to encourage users to run more training Jobs than interactive Jobs, as it is the key to achieving high GPU utilization across the Cluster:

 * Training Jobs run to completion and free up their resources automatically when training ends
-* Training Jobs can be preempted, queued, and resumed automatically by the Run:AI system according to predefined policies which increases fairness and Cluster utilization.
+* Training Jobs can be preempted, queued, and resumed automatically by the Run:ai system according to predefined policies which increases fairness and Cluster utilization.

 ### Pending Queue Size